-For information concerning trailer coupling and uncoupling, refer to the section of this manual.
+For information concerning trailer coupling and uncoupling, refer to the OPERATION section of this manual.

 • Automatic Traction Control Switch/Heavy Mud/Snow - Activate for increased traction control in heavy mud or snow.
-(See "Automatic Traction Control (ATC) (If Equipped)", page 166 in the Operation section of this manual for more details.)
+(See "Automatic Traction Control (ATC) (If Equipped)", page 160 in the OPERATION section of this manual for more details.)
 When the operator presses the top of the rocker switch, the heavy mud/snow function ATC indicator lamp blinks continuously.
 The ATC lamp stops blinking when the ATC mode switch is pressed again or ignition key cycled.

 Be sure to deactivate the heavy mud/snow function when no longer needed.
-Continued with the heavy mud/snow function active will result in vehicle damage.
-If after a reasonable amount of time (no more than five minutes) the vehicle is still not passive, deactivate the ATC and put on chains.
+Continued operation with the heavy mud/snow function active will result in vehicle damage.
+If after a reasonable amount of time (no more than five minutes) the vehicle is still not moving, deactivate the ATC and put on chains.